Collectors as Philanthropists: William and Saundra Lane

-William H. Lane was the classic "right man at the right place at the right time."
+William H. Lane was the classic “right man at the right place at the right time.”
 Lane, called Bill by anyone who knew him well, inherited a small plastics manufacturing plant in Massachusetts from his father in 1937 and grew it into a major business that was at the forefront of the burgeoning need for plastics in America.
-He not only became very successful, he used much of his wealth in invest the wide-open art market of the 1950's and '60's.
+He not only became very successful, he used much of his wealth to invest in the wide-open art market of the 1950s and ’60s.

 By the late 1950’s he had acquired nearly 200 paintings by the modernists and other emerging American artists, and as he grew his collection he sometimes forged close friendships with the artists themselves.
 Bill became especially close with Charles Sheeler, who introduced him to the beauty of photography.

 Sheeler sometimes used photographs as studies for his paintings, and he enjoyed showing Lane the connections between these two aspects of his art.
 They would sometimes spend hours discussing how his photos influenced his paintings and how painting, in turn, influenced his photography.
 At that time photography was not widely valued as a collectible art form, and in Lane Sheeler found one of the few collectors of his art that also valued the art of his photography.